 It might sound like I’m just gushing over pretty graphics, but after spending hours in this Minecraft beta, I’m more excited than ever about how ray tracing will change the way we experience games.
 Recent titles like Remedy’s Control used ray tracing in a hybrid fashion, where it worked alongside traditional rendering techniques.
 Going full tilt in ray tracing is something we’ve only seen demoed so far with this Minecraft beta and NVIDIA’s RTX enabled Quake 2 demo.

 Ray tracing feels similar to HDR in that it’s a new way to add depth and texture, no matter if it’s rendered in 1080p or 4K.
 I’ve always found the rush to 4K to be a bit foolhardy.
 That’s a lot of processing power being used to crunch more pixels, even though you might not always see a dramatic difference compared to 1,440p or 1080p — especially from your couch.
 As TVs and monitors move towards higher refresh rates, I’d expect many gamers will prioritize framerates and noticeable visual upgrades like HDR and ray tracing above 4K rendering.
-(But of course, the dream is to hit all
+(But of course, the dream is to hit all of those benchmarks eventually.)

 My big takeaway from the Minecraft RTX beta?
 Realistic lighting goes a long way.
 Everything feels more immersive when light comes from where it should, when shadows respond realistically, and reflections appear as you expect.
 It’s the difference between feeling like you’re playing a game, and feeling as if you’re entering an actual virtual world.